innofactororg/bicep-action/README.md

 - Deploy: Validate the deployment and register resource providers.
 Deploy the code to Azure.

   The specified GitHub Environment name is used as the concurrency key for the Deploy job.
 GitHub Actions will ensure that only one Deploy job for a given environment runs at any given time.
-If a new Deploy job starts in the same environment, GitHub Actions will cancel any job already running for that environment name.
+If a new Deploy job starts in the same environment, GitHub Actions will wait for completion of any job already running for that environment name, before starting the job.

 ### Plan